Best Oils for Frying and Tips for Straining

 1. Ditch the cheesecloth and use an oil strainer – I discovered a sweet oil strainer that has worked perfectly for my used oil.
 I have the funnel and 200 mesh filter but I imagine the 400 mesh would also work nicely.

 2. Let the oil cool – You want to cool it enough so you don’t melt your strainer or burn yourself.
-If straining coconut oil, it will start to solidify below 76 degrees so strain while it’s still liquid.
+If straining coconut oil it will start to solidify below 76° so be sure to strain while it’s still in its liquid state.

 3. Store strained oil in the freezer – Once you strain your oil, you can store it in a glass jar or food-safe container and freeze it for later use.
 I do not recommend the refrigerator as the oil will go rancid quicker.